tuna-arch/tuna/docs/kalkulu.markdown

 ## Registers

-Register 0 is the flag register, `FLAG`, which is used for storing information of the last-ran operation.
+- Register 0 is the flag register, `FLAG`, which is used for storing information of the last-ran operation.
+- Register 1 is the interrupt number register, `INTN`, which stores the interrupt number (if it's 0, there is no interrupt).
+- Register 2 is the interrupt handler register, `INTH`, which stores the location of the interrupt handler in memory (if it's 0, there is no handler, so the handler must have at least one bit from the start of memory).
+- Register 3 is the instruction pointer, `INST`, which stores the location of the current instruction in memory

-All other registers are free for use.
+- All other registers are free for use.

 All commands are given two inputs - `IN1` and `IN2`, which are either registers or binary values depending on the command.
 The commands can ignore one or both of the inputs (ie, `jmp` and `jz` will only use one input).